Pseudo-Hamiltonian neural networks for learning partial differential equations: Numerical experiments

 \section{Numerical experiments}

 In this section, we test how PHNN models perform on a variety of problems with different properties.
-In the experiments, we compare PHNNs to a baseline that do not have the pseudo-Hamiltonian structure but is otherwise as similar as possible to the PHNNs and is trained in the same way.
+To our knowledge, there are no existing methods in the literature for which it is natural to compare the PHNN method across a variety of PDEs.
+We consider thus first a purely Hamiltonian PDE problem, to be able to compare PHNN to the method of Matsubara et al.\ \cite{Matsubara2020deep}.
+We also compare our models to the system identification method PDE-FIND \cite{Rudy2017data} for this problem.
+For problems with damping and external forces, we have developed our own baseline model that does not have the pseudo-Hamiltonian structure but is otherwise as similar as possible to the PHNNs and is trained in the same way.
 We test either two or three PHNNs for each problem, in addition to a baseline model.
-The models we test on all problems are: \begin{itemize} \item PHNN (general): A PHNN model with kernel sizes $k=[3,3,3,1]$ and an $\hat{f}_\theta$ that depends on $u$, $x$ and t; \item PHNN (informed): A PHNN model where the operators $A$, $S$ and $R$ are known a priori and $\hat{f}_\theta$ depends only on the variable(s) $f$ depends on; \item Baseline: A model consisting of one neural network that takes $u$, $x$ and $t$ as input, where the output is of the same dimension as $u$.
-The network consists of two parts: First a five layer deep neural network with a hidden dimension of 20 and the $\tanh$ activitation function, then a convolutional layer with kernel size five and activation function $\tanh$, followed by two additional layers with hidden dimension 100 and $\tanh$ activation function.
+The models we test on all problems are: \begin{itemize} \item PHNN (general): A PHNN model with kernel sizes $k=[3,3,3,1]$ and an $\hat{f}_\theta$ that depends on $u$, $x$ and $t$; \item PHNN (informed): A PHNN model where the operators $A$, $S$ and $R$ are known a priori and $\hat{f}_\theta$ depends only on the variable(s) which $f$ depend on; \item Baseline: A model consisting of one neural network that takes $u$, $x$ and $t$ as input, where the output is of the same dimension as $u$.
+The network consists of two parts: first a five-layer deep neural network with a hidden dimension of 20 and the $\tanh$ activation function, then a convolutional layer with kernel size five and activation function $\tanh$, followed by two additional layers with hidden dimension 100 and the $\tanh$ activation function.
 The first five layers are meant to approximate any non-linear function (say $u\mapsto \frac{1}{2}u^2$ in the case of Burgers' equation), while the convolutional layer is supposed to represent a finite-difference approximation of the spatial derivatives.
-The baseline model needs a kernel size of five to approximate the third and fourth derivatives present in the first resp.\ last example we consider. \end{itemize}
+The baseline model needs a kernel size of five to approximate the third and fourth derivatives present in the first two resp.\ last example we consider. \end{itemize}

+The GitHub repository \url{https://github.com/SINTEF/pseudo-hamiltonian-neural-networks} includes notebooks to run experiments on all the systems we consider in the following.
+To reproduce the exact results we present in this section and the next, we refer the reader to \url{https://doi.org/10.5281/zenodo.10419436}.